FHOOEAIST/aist-kube/local-dynamic-storage/README.md

 This helm chart is required if an additional storage should be dynamically provisioned.

 This dynamic storage class only allows to provide dynamic storage from a local host path.
-In a multi node set up a more sophisticated storage solution such as cephfs should be used.
+In a multi node set up a more sophisticated storage solution such as cephfs or glusterfs should be used.

 # Important read this FIRST!!!